haydendonald/haydendonald/README.md

 ### Not a bot.

 Hi!
-I'm Hayden, a Robotics / Computer Science student at Swinburne looking to graudate this year!
+I'm Hayden, a Robotics / Computer Science Graduate!

 I hope you enjoy my repositories and they come in helpful 😄